Application instructions for all positions are provided at the end of the job listings.

-The Children’s Advocate is responsible for providing support, advocacy and case management services to children and their mothers who are utilizing Hope House services.
-This role may also provide coverage for the crisis hotline and shelter front desk.
+The Shelter Advocate is responsible for providing support, advocacy and case management services to women and children in Hope House services.
+This role also provides coverage for the crisis hotline and shelter front desk.
 Based on the role of the advocate, may be assigned specialty areas of advocacy and provide on call responsibilities on a rotating basis.

-- Provides case management and support to families through meetings and regular contact to focus on client-identified goals and needs.
+- Provides ongoing case management and support to clients through meetings and regular contact to focus on client-identified goals and needs.
 Ensures that safety planning and education about domestic violence is provided to empower clients to make decisions.

-- Supports and advocates for children and families, while being a positive role model, through problem solving and conflict resolution to ensure that a consistent, safe, secure, community living environment is available to everyone.
+- Supports and advocates for shelter clients, while being a positive role model, through problem solving and conflict resolution to ensure that a consistent, safe, secure, community living environment is available to everyone.

 - Provides guidance and assistance on the hotline to ensure individuals are provided with necessary resources, guidance and safety plans.
 Ensures relevant community resources and communication techniques are utilized to provide effective crisis intervention with individuals requesting assistance.